vaporif/slack-file-upload-action/README.md

 ### `channel_id`

-Slack channel ID for upload **THIS IS NOT A CHANNEL NAME** you can easily check for channel id in browser URL
+Slack channel ID for upload **THIS IS NOT A CHANNEL NAME** you can easily check for channel ID in the browser URL after navigating to channel there

 ### `channels`